top of page

 The Carthaginians win a decisive victory over the Romans at the Battle of Trebbia 218 BC.
 Figures by Irregular Miniatures from their 25mm Greek & Roman range.
 Painted by Silurian and from the author’s own collection.
 The numerical strength of each army is denoted by blank coloured poker chips.
 Game board from the Clash of Empires: The Hellenistic World Game.

 The Celtic and Spanish warriors break under intolerable pressure from the compact ranks of heavy Roman infantry.
 However, the Roman flanks are soon assailed by the Carthaginian war elephants and African infantry which results in the bulk of the Roman army being destroyed.
 Figures by Essex Miniatures from their 15mm Ancients range.
 Painted by Silurian and from the authors own collection.
-Army composition calculated by the Clash Conversion Table for Wargaming.

 Sources

-Boulter, M. L. 2009/2024: Clash of Empires: The Hellenistic World.
+Boulter, M. L. 2009/2025: Clash of Empires: The Hellenistic World.
 Silurian War Games Ltd.

 Dupuy, R. E. and Dupuy, T. N. 1993: The Collins Encyclopaedia of Military History.
 Harper Collins Publishers.